Scholarships Available

 - Preference given to applicants who are special education students or applicants who are pursuing a degree in special education, nursing, or science

-- Awarded to a graduating senior from Grant Public High School
+To be awarded to a graduating senior from Grant Public High School

 - Preference to applicants that have participated in the arts